 - The surface texture of PLA has a coarser finish on the surface of the layers as well as the outer part of each layer.

 - There is less stringing with PLA+ prints, and the overhang properties have been improved.

-- The standard print temperature of standard PLA+ is slightly higher than standard PLA
+- The print temperature of standard PLA+ is slightly higher than standard PLA

 - PLA prints tend to be more of a matte finish, whereas PLA+ has a glossy finish and looks more aesthetically pleasing.

 - PLA+ tends to have a degree of flexibility, while PLA is more rigid and breaks under pressure.
-Numerous tests have been conducted on different PLA+ brands and standard PLA, which all confirm increased temperature resistance by up to 15 degrees C and PLA+ also performed better in tensile strength and other tests.
+Numerous tests have been conducted on different PLA+ brands and standard PLA, which all confirm increased temperature resistance by up to 15 degrees C and it also performed better in tensile strength tests, as well as other tests.

 Surface texture of PLA+ and PLA

-Regular or standard PLA tends to be rougher when viewing the final prints.
-PLA+ offers a smoother and more glossy finish that can only be achieved with standard PLA in the post-print stage that involves sanding, polishing, and painting or applying a varnish coat to the print.
+Regular PLA tends to have a rougher finish on the final print.
+PLA+ offers a smoother and more glossy finish that can only be achieved with standard PLA when post-processed.

 PLA+ vs PLA for overhangs

 PLA+’s improved strength means you can expect improved quality with printing bridges and overhangs.
 It’s logical to assume that it will support its own weight better than with standard PLA because the material is stronger.

 However, with printing overhangs, the results will not be consistent between manufacturers, so it will be up to you to either do some research or experiment independently.
 What you can generally expect from PLA+ is achieving angles of 65 degrees without your print deforming.